HenryXi/javaCrazy/etc/java parse string to date.md

 We use ``SimpleDateFormat`` to parse string to date in java.
 It allows you formatting(date -> string) and parsing(string -> date).
 Before using ``SimpleDateFormat`` you have to choose user-defined patterns for date-time formatting.
-The following pattern letters are defined.
+The following pattern letters are defined (all other characters from 'A' to 'Z' and from 'a' to 'z' are reserved).
 You can use them define different patterns.

 Letter | Date or Time Component | Presentation | Examples :-- | :-- | :-- | :--